We review the new Unique Melody MEXT which is a hybrid 6 driver custom IEM featuring Coil Bone Conduction technology. It is priced at $1399.

 The only caveat is the barrel size which is a bit on the fat size so just be aware of that if you are using sources with very little space between output ports.
 The other noticeable finishing is a soft memory silicone wrap which seems to be the norm now on good aftermarket cables.
 It is soft, springy, and easy on the back of your ear.

-In terms of handling, the overall feel is slightly harder than some PVC cables I have used before but otherwise, it does not have much of a memory retentive quality to its design.
-It is not that heavy either with super low microphonics below the splitter and a nice balance and no pressure hotspots around the ears.
+In terms of handling, the overall feel is slightly harder than some PVC cables I have used before but otherwise, it does not have much of a memory-retentive quality to its design.
+It is not that heavy either with super low microphonics below the splitter and a nice balance with no pressure hotspots around the ears.

 Packaging & Accessories